ideabrian/mailtoui/README.md

 ## Introduction

+With MailtoUI, you save time by not setting up "Contact Us" form.

+Turn mailto links into a convenient user interface.

+MailtoUI is a JavaScript library.

+A plain mailto link will open your default mail application.
-MailtoUI is a JavaScript library that enhances your mailto links with a convenient user interface.
-It gives your users the flexibility to compose a new message using a browser-based email client <strong><i>or</i></strong> their default local email app.
+MailtoUI provides a choice.
+Compose a new message using a browser-based email client <strong><i>or</i></strong> a default email app.

-MailtoUI is ideal for static sites or any other site where you don't want to spend time setting up a "Contact Us" form solution.

 ## Quick Setup